Senserva-LLC/Senserva-Inquisitor/README.md

-# $${\color{LimeGreen}Inq.exe}$$ Database
+# $${\color{LimeGreen}Inquisitor}$$ Database

-The Senserva $${\color{LimeGreen}Inq.exe}$$ uses a relational database to store results.
+The Senserva $${\color{LimeGreen}Inquisitor}$$ uses a relational database to store results.
 You can 100% ignore the database if you wish, or you can dig in an create your own reporting.
 The data model is basic and after a few runs of Inq.exe it will make sense to you.

 > [!NOTE]
 > Digging into the Senserva $${\color{LimeGreen}Inq.exe}$$ database is for advanced users who want to create their own front-end to the data, something we encourage as long as license rights are followed.
 But - at the same time - we have a great customizable UI out of the box, start there.
 You can edit the text via published CSV files if you wish.

-## ⚙️ $${\color{LimeGreen}Inq.exe}$$ Data Level Integrations
+## ⚙️ $$${\color{LimeGreen}Inquisitor}$$ Data Level Integrations

-$${\color{LimeGreen}Inq.exe}$$ is built with SQLite.
+$${\color{LimeGreen}Inquisitor}$$ is built with SQLite.
 SQLite is a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 SQLite is the most used database engine in the world.
 [More About Sqlite](https://www.sqlite.org/)

 It is easy to work with SQLite in Python and other languages.
 The Python SQLite3 module is used to integrate the SQLite database with Python.
 There is no need to install this module separately as it comes along with Python after the 2.5x version.
 [More About Python and Sqlite](https://docs.python.org/3/library/sqlite3.html)